 Other courses in accounting are generally beneficial as well, such as the following:

 Since accounting is an information system, the quality of information is only reliable if the information is created according to a specific set of high-quality standards.
 Professionals who are delegated accounting or bookkeeping duties must maintain a high level of ethical decision making.
 In terms of accounting, ethical decision making should always focus on ensuring that accounting information is not deceptive to users.
 If the professional does not maintain their ethical standards, then the accounting statements might become susceptible to accounting fraud.
-An accounting fraud occurs when business management or the internal accounting staff purposefully decides to create misleading financial statements with the intent of deceiving internal or external users.
+An accounting fraud occurs when business management or the internal accounting staff intentionally decides to create misleading financial statements with the intent of deceiving internal or external users.